This topic covers the following aspects of P4Web administration:

 -C charset (Character set used for translation of unicode files)

 For more information about these flags, see the Perforce Command Reference.

 When P4Web starts, it displays the Perforce user, client, and server port it is using, and the URL to be used by browsers to connect to the instance.

 For example, to set up stunnel with P4Web on Windows:

-To connect to an instance of P4Web, enter the following URL in the address bar of your browser:
+To connect to an instance of P4Web, enter the following URL in the addess bar of your browser:

-http://localhost:nnnn/ (where nnnn is the port on which p4web accepts browser requests.)The Perforce server port address is set in the environment variable P4PORT, unless you are running P4Web as a service on Windows.
+http://localhost:nnnn/ (where nnnn is your P4Web's port address.)The port address is set in the environment variable P4PORT, unless you are running P4Web as a service on Windows.
 If you are running P4Web as a service, the port address is set in the environment variable P4WEBPORT.

 To stop a P4Web program: